 Services that are covered for you What you must pay when you get these services prothrombin time (that measures how quickly your blood clots).
-Non- standard Medicare-covered outpatient diagnostic lab tests include tests such as genetic testing and drug screens. \$0 for each Medicare-covered supply. \$0 for Medicare-covered colonoscopies. \$25 for each Medicare-covered echocardiography and other diagnostic non-invasive cardiovascular services, non-invasive vascular studies, laryngoscopies, sleep studies, EGDs, EEGs and neurotransmission studies and other nervous system evaluations or tests. \$0 for other Medicare-covered diagnostic services including fundus photography, photodynamic therapy, binocular microscopy and nasal, facial nerve, laryngeal, and vestibular (inner ear) function studies.
+10% of the cost of the cost for non-standard Medicare-covered outpatient diagnostic lab tests such as genetic testing and drug screens. \$0 for each Medicare-covered supply. \$0 for Medicare-covered colonoscopies. \$50 for each Medicare-covered echocardiography and other diagnostic non-invasive cardiovascular services, non-invasive vascular studies, laryngoscopies, sleep studies, EGDs, EEGs and neurotransmission studies and other nervous system evaluations or tests. \$0 for other Medicare-covered diagnostic services including fundus photography, photodynamic therapy, binocular microscopy and nasal, facial nerve, laryngeal, and vestibular (inner ear) function studies.
 Outpatient hospital observation Requires prior authorization (approval in advance) to be covered.
 Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
-Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests. \$175 for each Medicare-covered outpatient hospital observation service when no outpatient procedure is performed.
+Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and \$225 for each Medicare-covered outpatient hospital observation service when no outpatient procedure is performed.